zopefoundation/zc.relationship/src/zc/relationship/README.txt

 targetFilter can be used for many tasks, such as only returning values that are in specially annotated relationships, or only returning values that have traversed a certain hinge relationship in a two-part search, or other tasks.
-A very simply one, though, is to effectively specify a minimum traversal depth.
+A very simple one, though, is to effectively specify a minimum traversal depth.
 Here, we find the people who are precisely two steps down from Bran, no more and no less.
 We do it twice, once with findValueTokens and once with findValues.